VilmaNilsson/VIP2021-game/README.md

 ### Compiling the code

 The client code needs to be compiled into one JavaScript and one CSS file respectively.
 This is done by either doing it once or *watching* your code for changes and then automatically compiling the code.
+The compiled code will be saved to the folder `dist/` (short for *distribution*).

 ``` bash
 $ npm run build   # Compiles the code once